jlolavesen/MICR_575_2023/hmk_03_JLO.md

     [1]  4  8 12

-*This code is adding the constant 3 to each element in the vector.*
+*This code is adding 3 (a vector of 1 element) to each element in the longer vector by the same recycling concept as shown in the previous question.*

 6. Remove (delete) every variable in your workspace.